Benefits of Beta Carotene for Skin, Hair & Overall Health

 • Cantaloupe

-As if you needed more salad inspiration, experts suggest eating beta carotene rich foods and ingredients with healthy fats, like avocado or extra virgin olive oil, to improve absorption.
-If you’re looking to boost your antioxidant intake on and off the plate, you can take beta carotene supplements—like our Radiate Beauty Supplement—that include supportive ingredients and nutrients for additional health benefits.
+If you’re looking to boost your antioxidant intake on and off the plate, you can take beta-carotene supplements—like our Radiate Beauty Supplement—that include supportive ingredients and nutrients for additional health benefits.

 Evidence-Based Benefits of Beta Carotene

 • One study suggests that vitamin A and beta carotene intake might be inversely related to cataract risk.
-What’s more, research shows that beta carotene may protect against age-related vision loss by shutting out harmful free radicals.
+What’s more, research shows that beta-carotene may protect against age-related vision loss by shutting out harmful free radicals.

-• Studies show that beta carotene promotes our scalp health, too.
+• Studies show that beta-carotene promotes our scalp health, too.
 Retinoic acid, which derives from vitamin A, plays a central role in the development and maintenance of scalp tissues and hair follicles, which can impact the strength and shine of our hair.

 Learn More About the Various Benefits of Beta Carotene

 Care to learn more about beta carotene?
-If you’re hungry for more wellness information and meal inspiration, check out these beta carotene-related blogs and antioxidant-rich recipes:
+If you’re hungry for more wellness information and meal inspiration, check out these beta-carotene-related blogs and antioxidant-rich recipes: